AI-sandbox/gnomix/README.md

   - n_cores (int, positive) - how many units of cpu to use

 #### Calibration
-To ensure that gnomix outputs probability estimatesthat reflect it's true confidence and accuracy, we recommend using calibration.
+To ensure that gnomix outputs probability estimates that reflect it's true confidence and accuracy, we recommend using calibration.
 We use Isotonic Regression to map the predicted probabilities to calibrated probabilities where the latter is more likely to have predictions with confidence X% correct X% of the time.

 ## Output